HashirOwais/CloudCare/README.md

-# CloudCare API
+# CloudCare Suite - Monorepo

+Welcome to the CloudCare Suite monorepo.
 CloudCare is a comprehensive, enterprise-grade solution designed to streamline daycare management.
-This repository contains the backend REST API, which powers the CloudCare platform.
-The API is built with .NET 9.0 and C#, following modern software architecture principles and best practices for security, scalability, and maintainability.
+This repository now consolidates all core components of the CloudCare platform, including the backend API and the web frontend, into a single, manageable monorepo.

 The live API is deployed in a secure, segmented network within my personal homelab, running on a RHEL VM behind a Traefik reverse proxy.